andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 ## Postgres Scaling Challenges and Solutions
 The use of Postgres by Aura faces all kinds of common Postgres scaling challenges.

 - Insert latency.
 To help reduce latency, foreign key constraints are not used.
 Indexes on high write tables are minimized to critical ones.
-Indexes are periodically rebuilt.
+Indexes are periodically rebuilt (`reindex concurrently`).
 - Replication.
-Due to needing read after write and past high replication lag, read replicas have historically not been used for read queries, meaning read queries run on the primary.
+Need read-after-write and can have high replication lag, read replicas have historically not been used for read queries.
+Read queries run on the primary.
+Fast storage is used (`io2`) and a DLV.
 - Buffer cache and high cache hit rates.
-It was critical to have as much memory as possible allocated to buffer cache to achieve sub-millisecond query executions and reduce IOPS.
+It's critical to have as much memory as possible for buffer cache to achieve sub-millisecond query executions.
+In-memory access reduces storage device access and IOPS.
-- Provisioned IOPS exceeding allocated amount.
-It was critical to avoid exceeding the provisioned IOPS (PIOPS) allocation, otherwise queuing and high latency resulted.
+- IOPS spikes that exceed Provisioned IOPS.
+It's critical to avoid exceeding allocated PIOPS, otherwise queuing and high latency occurs.
-- The team faced unexplained CPU spikes in the single primary instance configuration, reproducible in a load testing environment.
-The CPU use caused temporary but widespread increased latency.
+- The team faced CPU spikes in the single primary configuration, during vacuum, reproduced in load testing.
+The CPU spike caused knock on high query latency.
-- During the high load period, the Postgres database faced very high client connections into the tens of thousands.
+- During the peak load period, tens of thousands of client connections are established.
-- The application design involved per-user counts that were constantly changing.
-This could be social media style likes, comments, activity feeds, and more.
-The backend relies heavily on memcached for this with HAProxy helping manage connections.
+- The application has per-user counts that constantly change.
+For example, could social media-style likes, comments, activity feeds, and more.
+These counts are stored in Memcached when possible, with connections managed by HAProxy.
-- Disruptive table vacuums during busy periods.
-The team relies on various tactics to minimize disruption from vacuum.
-Primarily vacuum is throttled to run slower, and tables with very high dead tuple growth are scheduled to run overnight during the lowest activity period.
+- Disruptive Autovacuum vacuums during busy periods.
+To minimize disruption, Autovacuum is throttled to run slower (`autovacuum_vacuum_cost_limit`, `autovacuum_vacuum_cost_delay`).
+Tables with heavy dead tuple growth are vacuumed manually in a low activity period overnight, not by Autovacuum.
 - Index bloat.
 The database uses a primary key data type that isn’t 100% ideal for minimizing bloat.
 Index bloat occurs meaning indexes occupy more space and aren't as efficient to scan.
 To solve that, indexes are periodically rebuilt, but rebuilding adds a lot of IOPS pressure so the timing needs coordination.
 - Configuration complexity.
-Postgres parameters (GUCs) are not heavily modified beyond what RDS provides.
+Postgres parameters (GUCs) are modified beyond what RDS provides very strategically, with the exception of Autovacuum parameters as Vacuum is regularly being monitored and adjustments made to control IO spikes.
+- Background work state, queue style data.
+The team had previously created a separate Postgres database used to manage background jobs.

 ## Christmas 2024 Retrospective
 Unfortunately on Christmas Day 2024, the team, platform, and customers faced a significant outage.
 A root cause analysis revealed that the main contributor was running out of space on the DLV, due to the growth of write ahead logs (WAL) filling it up.